-When rumors swirled this summer that a second dining room shutdown was on the horizon for Las Vegas, local restaurateur team Alexandra Lourdes and Lin Jerome knew they needed a big delivery idea — and fast — to survive.
+When rumors swirled last summer that a second dining room shutdown was on the horizon for Las Vegas, local restaurateur team Alexandra Lourdes and Lin Jerome knew they needed a big delivery idea — and fast — to survive.

 The owners of Saint Honoré, a pastry shop specializing in doughnuts and beignets, had already laid off half of their employees during the pandemic.
 The eatery could only serve in-store guests at 50% capacity per Nevada’s COVID-19 restrictions, and the cost of rent was a growing stressor, especially since the business was only open through 3 p.m.
 But that cost burden sparked an idea.